konstantinosKokos/spindle/README.md

 >   ```
 >   git clone git@github.com:konstantinosKokos/dynamic-proof-nets.git
 >  ```
 > ### 2.
-Create a local clone of lassy-tlg-extraction
+Create a local clone of aethel
 >   ```
->   git clone git@github.com:konstantinosKokos/lassy-tlg-extraction.git
+>   git clone git@github.com:konstantinosKokos/aethel.git
 >   ```
 > ### 3.
 Link the two
 >   Walk into the `dynamic-proof-nets` directory and make a symlink to the LassyExtraction module.
 >   ```
 >   cd dynamic-proof-nets
->   ln -s ../lassy-tlg-extraction/LassyExtraction ./LassyExtraction
+>   ln -s ../aethel/LassyExtraction ./LassyExtraction
 >   ```
 > ### 4.
 Prepare your environment
 >   * #### Setup and source a **fresh** python 3.10 environment, for instance using conda.